Enrico204/ovf-export/README.md

 * De-serializing a OVF file is not supported, and probably won't be supported soon due a [limit in Go `encoding/xml` handling namespaced XML prefixes](https://github.com/golang/go/issues/9519).
 * Currently, the program should be in the same machine as the `libvirt` daemon.
+* `virtio` disk bus is not supported.
+Use SATA or IDE.

 # LICENSE